 What Are Stem Cells?

 Stem cells are cells from which all other cells with specialized functions are generated.
 Under the right conditions in the body or a laboratory, stem cells divide to form more cells called daughter cells.
-Through self-renewal, these cells either become more stem cells or other cells with a specific function—such as heart, brain, blood, or bone cells.
-Stem cells are the only cell in the human body capable of generating new cells.
+Through self-renewal, these cells either become more stem cells or other cells with a specific function — such as heart, brain, blood, or bone cells.
+Stem cells are the only cells in the human body capable of generating new cells.

 What is Stem Cell Therapy?